fraxiinus/ReplayBook/docs/troubleshooting/play-button-disabled.md

+---
-# Play Button is Disabled
+title: Play Button is Disabled
+description: Troubleshooting
+---

 ![Can not play replay](../images/troubleshooting/5_can_not_play_replay.png)
 ![Unsupported replay](../images/troubleshooting/7_unsupported_replay.png)